 With the Yacht registration in Thailand, after the port clearance and Import Radio Certificate have been obtained, the following procedures should be observed upon arrival at the port of Thailand:

-According to the Harbor Department, registration of Thai vessel has two procedures.
-First, the owner of the vessel must report at Harbor Department within twenty-four hours after the vessel’s arrival to the port of Thailand.
+According to the Harbor Department, the registration of Thai vessels has two procedures.
+First, the owner of the vessel must report to the Harbor Department within twenty-four hours after the vessel’s arrival in the port of Thailand.
 The Harbor officer shall then issue a General Declaration for the purpose of the business.

-After having received the general declaration from Harbor Department, the next procedure is, the owner of the vessel must submit the Thai company a document of the Last certificate.
-By appointment, the Customs officer comes to inspect and prepares an importation payment of the value of vessel.
-Thereafter, customs official shall check and inspect the vessel for the assessment of taxes in the rate of 7 percent of the appraisal value.
+After having received the general declaration from the Harbor Department, the next procedure is, the owner of the vessel must submit the Thai company a document of the Last certificate.
+By appointment, the Customs officer comes to inspect and prepares an importation payment of the value of the vessel.
+Thereafter, customs officials shall check and inspect the vessel for the assessment of taxes at the rate of 7 percent of the appraisal value.

 If the foreign vessel has paid the importation of Customs Fee, the owner of the vessel must remove the last certificate or issue a cancellation certificate.

-After payment of taxes and obtainment of the importation certificate and cancellation certificate from last port, the next step is the registration of the Vessel as a Thai Nationality.
-Thereafter, the owner of vessel should arrange an appointment with Marine inspector to inspect the vessel.
-If the official approved a certificate of inspection, the owner of vessel shall submit the Thai company document with Last Certificate and Cancellation Certificate to register it as a Thai vessel.
+After payment of taxes and obtainment of the importation certificate and cancellation certificate from the last port, the next step is the registration of the Vessel as a Thai Nationality.
+Thereafter, the owner of the vessel should arrange an appointment with the Marine inspector to inspect the vessel.
+If the official approved a certificate of inspection, the owner of the vessel shall submit the Thai company document with the Last Certificate and Cancellation Certificate to register it as a Thai vessel.

 Trading in Thai waters

-- – A motor vessel of ten gross tonnage and upwards;
+– A motor vessel of ten gross tonnages and upwards;

-- – A sea vessel , Other than a motor vessel, of twenty gross tonnage and upwards;
+– A sea vessel, Other than a motor vessel, of twenty gross tonnages and upwards;

-- – A river vessel, Other than a motor vessel, of Fifty gross tonnage and upwards;
+– A river vessel, Other than a motor vessel, of Fifty gross tonnages and upwards;

-- – A vessel, other than a motor vessel, of six gross tonnage and upwards;
+– A vessel, other than a motor vessel, of six gross tonnages and upwards;

 At G.A.M.
 Legal Alliance, we have a team of skillful specialist that can guide and assist you along the process.
-Contact us now for free consultation on maritime law matter.
+Contact us now for a free consultation on maritime law matter.
 Yacht registration is one of these.